jewelsofthought/neshama/site/posts/tol/old/network_examples.md

 Although the channels of communication are directed and controlled, what is being communicated and who hears it is controlled for the main part by the participants of this communication - until recently.

 > This has to be one of the most important issues to address in the creation of a sovereign, private, community driven and facilitated network.

+### Scale-free networks

+Scale free networks are a more organic representation of networks (as opposed to more random networks, which are balanced - in that all nodes have approx. the same number of links)

+_Why are they called random if they are balanced with nodes having same no of links?_

+Because in it’s weird way, randomness produces a kind of uniformity, or sameness, in the long run.
+It reaches what is called a ground state – which is the state of minimum energy throughout the system.
+As long as it has not reached this level, it is “random”.
+If each link can connect to any node, you will find that most nodes will end up having about the same amount of links.
+There is no preference.
+Each one has an equal chance of getting a link.
+Whereas, a scale free network has some nodes having a lot of links, and the others few.
+In other words there is a greater variance in the amount of links each node has.
+This is a more normal situation, if you think of it.
+There is a form of intelligence that exists in this distribution, a choice to be with a preferred node.
+It is more entangled with the actual reality of the strange attractors.

+That is what the modern power-mongers wish to use to control the flow of the unfolding by taking control of the links that can or cannot be created.
+Perhaps they were alarmed when the internet first spun up, and people from everywhere could connect to others anywhere.
+Thus many new and unexpected connections would appear, some of which the power-that-be might find threatening.
+This resulted in internet censorship propogated by the big IT companies.

 ### The World Wide Web (Social)